 Just My Two Pennies Worth

-In light of Mental Health Awareness week last week (14th - 20th May) I wanted to share some advice that I came across, not too long before I created this website, which really helped me at a time when I needed it but wasn't exactly looking for it - serendipity strikes again!
+In light of Mental Health Awareness week last week (14th - 20th May) I wanted to share some advice.
+I came across this not too long before I created this website and it really helped me at a time when I needed it but wasn't exactly looking for it.

-The advice came in the form of a quote from the author, editor, teacher, advisor, and publisher David B. Schlosser:
+The advice came as a quote from the author, editor, teacher, advisor, and publisher David B. Schlosser:

 'The only writer to whom you should compare yourself is the writer you were yesterday.'

 The beautiful thing aboutt his quote it that it can be applied to anyone and any aspect of life.